MVA-BN-Brachyury + FPV-Brachyury vaccines

 - Have a diagnosis of chordoma

-- Have advanced or metastatic disease that cannot be cured by surgery
+- Have advanced or When tumors have spread to other parts of the body from the original tumor site. that cannot be cured by surgery

 - Be able to receive the biologic equivalent of at least 8 Gy in a single fraction of radiation to one tumor site (you must talk with your Radiation Oncologist about this)